 At December 31, 2010, the fair value of this overall category of investments approximated \$1,156.1 million, 70.0% of the net asset value of the Investment Partnership, which resulted in net life-to-date unrealized appreciation of \$57.0 million.
-For the three months ended March 31, 2010 the net change in unrealized depreciation was \$62.6 million.
-The positive change in unrealized depreciation during the first quarter of 2010 is attributable to a change in the fair value of a number of our portfolio companies, particularly those in the packaging and materials and media, cable and leisure sectors, as well as certain of our debt investment vehicles.
-During the quarter, the increase in fair value of our private equity co-investments, reflecting unrealized mark-tomarket increases, is primarily the result of improvements in global capital markets and the impact of debt restructuring and cost saving initiatives at certain portfolio companies.
-This increase for the three months ended March 31, 2010 was partially offset by approximately \$2.9 million of net unrealized depreciation as a result of foreign currency movements on our foreign currency denominated co-investments.
-For the three months ended March 31, 2010, the Investment Partnership realized gains of \$5.8 million related to its private equity co-investments, primarily \$16.5 million from the sale of the Investment Partnership's interest in Huntsman Corporation notes and \$0.5 million from the sale of investments within the debt investment vehicles, partially offset by \$11.2 million from the permanent impairment of capital value of the private equity co-investment in Jacuzzi Brands
+For the year ended December 31, 2010, the net change in unrealized appreciation was \$264.8 million.
+The positive change in net unrealized appreciation for the year is attributable to an increase in the fair value of certain of our portfolio companies, particularly those in the chemicals, packaging and materials and manufacturing and industrial sectors, as well as certain of our debt investment vehicles.
+The net increase in fair value of our private equity co-investments is primarily the result of volatility in the global capital markets.
+This increase for the year ended December 31, 2010 was also negatively impacted by approximately \$3.9 million of net unrealized depreciation as a result of foreign currency movements on our foreign currency denominated co-investments.

+For the year ended December 31, 2010, the Investment Partnership realized gains of \$10.0 million related to its private equity co-investments, primarily \$16.5 million from the sale of the Investment Partnership's interest in Huntsman Corporation notes and \$4.8 million from the sale of investments within the debt investment vehicles, partially offset by \$11.2 million loss from the permanent impairment of capital value of the private equity co-investment in Jacuzzi Brands.